Pidgeot/python-lnp/readme.rst

 ``dffd``
 ~~~~~~~~
-For files hosted on http://dffd.bay12games.com/, simply add a field ``dffdId``
+For files hosted on http://dffd.bay12games.com/, simply add a field ``dffdID``
 which contains the ID of your hosted file.
 No other configuration is necessary.
 Example::

   "updates": {
     "updateMethod": "dffd",
     "packVersion": "x.yy.zz r2",
-    "dffdId": "1234"
+    "dffdID": "1234"
   }